eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/10_create-a-token.md

 You just created a `balance` structure which defines the data that will be stored in the `balances` table.
 Then, you defined the `balances_table` type which is the definition of a table that will store rows of the `balance` model.

-Later you will construct that table into an object that you can use to store and retrieve data from the blockchain.
+Later you will use the `balances_table` type to instantiate a reference to the `balances` table, and use that reference to store and retrieve data to/from the blockchain.

 The `owner` property is of type `name` (EOS account name) and will be used to identify the account that owns the tokens.
 The `name` type is a way to pack a string into a 64-bit integer efficiently.
 It is limited to a-z, 1-5, and a period, and can